lolowiczz/lolowiczz/README.md

 I'm a dedicated **mobile app developer** specializing in **.NET MAUI** for cross-platform apps, along with **React** and **TypeScript** for front-end development.
 I work with a variety of database systems like **SQL**, **MongoDB**, and **PostgreSQL**, creating scalable and efficient solutions.

 When I'm not coding, I enjoy contributing to open-source projects, learning new tech, and collaborating with the dev community.
-I'm also a street photographer, i love cars and i enjoy watching anime.
+I'm also a street photographer, I love cars and enjoy watching anime.

 ## 💻 Tech Stack